 • Part-time and PRN hourly rates are ~$30 - 50 per hour

 Selective Admissions Requirements

-• Pre-requisites for the Program (14-18 credits) and all transcripts from other institutions must be completed prior to admission for the fall semester. • Written verification of 50 hours observation/volunteer work in a physical therapy setting via the Admission's Recommendation Form and a 2 page Reflection Essay, must be submitted to the admissions office. • Interested students must submit applications to the Selective Admissions Counselor for the following fall admission: 410-462-8571.
+• Pre-requisites for the Program (14-19 credits) and all transcripts from other institutions must be completed prior to admission for the fall semester. • Written verification of 30 hours observation/volunteer work in a physical therapy setting via the Admission's Recommendation Form and a 2 page Reflection Essay of ones observation/volunteer work in a physical therapy setting, must be submitted with the PTA application packet. • Interested students must submit applications to the Selective Admissions Counselor for the following fall admission: 410-462-8411.